alextrzyna/composifx/design/foundation-architecture.md

 }
 ```

-This SDF serves as the foundation for Auto Fill's fluid simulation, guiding particles or flood-fill algorithms to create organic growth patterns that respect the layer's transparency.
+This SDF serves as the foundation for FluidFill's fluid simulation, guiding particles or flood-fill algorithms to create organic growth patterns that respect the layer's transparency.

 ---